teuk/mediabot_v3/docs/HAILO_3.5.md

 8. The post-editor considers the configured channel language, the triggering phrase language and the Hailo draft language.
-9. Provider failure, timeout, malformed output or excessive rewriting falls back to the original sanitized Hailo candidate.
+9. Provider failure, timeout, malformed output or excessive rewriting falls back to the validated local Hailo candidate, after the bounded French outgoing typo cleanup where applicable.
 10. Metrics are aggregate and never contain nicknames, channel text or drafts.

 ## MegaHAL interface compatibility